"March for Meals" Raises Awareness of Hunger, the Elderly

-The Senior Nutrition Program works year-round to help seniors stay healthy by providing hot, nutritious meals.
-Through the Meals on Wheels program, hundreds of volunteers helped deliver over 100,000 hot noontime meals last year to qualified individuals.
-Nearly 90,000 meals were served to active seniors at more than 20 congregate meal sites, which offer seniors an opportunity for a nutritious lunch, socialization and activities.
+The Louisville Metro Senior Nutrition Program, part of the Department of Community Services, works year-round to help seniors stay healthy by providing hot, nutritious meals.
+Through the Meals on Wheels program, hundreds of volunteers delivered over 100,000 hot noontime meals last year to qualified individuals.
+Another 106,000 meals were served to active seniors at more than 20 congregate meal sites, providing a nutritious lunch, socialization and activities.

-About Louisville Metro Resilience and Community Services’ Senior Nutrition Program
+About Louisville Metro Community Services’ Senior Nutrition Program

-Louisville Metro Senior Nutrition programs are funded, in part, under a contract with KIPDA and the state Cabinet for Health and Family Services, with funds from the U.S. Department of Health and Human Services, Louisville Metro Government and private donations from individuals and families.
-In addition to providing daily meals, staff and volunteers provide individual interaction and attention to homebound and congregate participants.
+Louisville Metro Senior Nutrition programs are funded, in part, under a contract with KIPDA and the Commonwealth of Kentucky, Cabinet for Health and Family Services with funds from the U.S. Department of Health and Human Services, Louisville Metro Government and private donations from individuals and families.
+In addition to providing daily meals, staff and volunteers provide individual interaction and attention to homebound and congregant participants.

 About Meals on Wheels America (Formerly Meals On Wheels Association of America)

-Meals on Wheels America is the leadership organization supporting the more than 5,000 community-based programs across the country that are dedicated to addressing senior isolation and hunger.
-This network serves virtually every community in America and, along with more than two million staff and volunteers, delivers the nutritious meals, friendly visits and safety checks that enable America’s seniors to live nourished lives with independence and dignity.
-By providing funding, leadership, education, research and advocacy support, Meals on Wheels America empowers its local member programs to strengthen their communities, one senior at a time.
+Meals on Wheels America is the oldest and largest national organization supporting the more than 5,000 community-based senior nutrition programs across the country that are dedicated to addressing senior isolation and hunger.
+This network exists in virtually every community in America and, along with more than two million volunteers, delivers the nutritious meals, friendly visits and safety checks that enable America’s seniors to live nourished lives with independence and dignity.
+By providing funding, leadership, education and advocacy support, Meals on Wheels America empowers its local member programs to strengthen their communities, one senior at a time.
 For more information, or to find a Meals on Wheels provider near you, visit www.mealsonwheelsamerica.org.